 A home’s water supply may contain heavy metals, pharmaceuticals, and bacteria, according to the Centers for Disease Control and Prevention.
 The best shower filters sift harmful chemicals, heavy metals, and other byproducts out of the home’s bath or shower water.

-The best shower filters last through hundreds or well over a thousand showers.
-They should be durable, easy to handle, and use materials that can intercept any junk in the water supply.
-This guide will assist you in choosing the best filter to remove possible contaminants, so you can bathe easy (and bpreathe easy) in the shower.
+The best shower filters last for years and are durable, easy to handle, and use materials that can intercept any junk in the water supply.
+This guide will assist shoppers in choosing the best filter to remove possible contaminants so that users can bathe easily (and breathe safely, believe it or not) in the shower.

-- RUNNER-UP: AquaBliss High Output Revitalizing Shower Filter
+- BEST OVERALL: AquaBliss High-Output Revitalizing Shower Filter

-- BEST BANG FOR THE BUCK: Geekpure 4 Stage Showerhead Shower Filter
+- BEST BANG FOR THE BUCK: Feelso 18-Stage Shower Filter

 - UPGRADE PICK: AquaHomeGroup Luxury Filtered Shower Head

 - BEST FOR CHLORINE: PureAction Water Softener Shower Head

 - BEST FOR FLUORIDE: CraterAquaSystems 15-Stage Shower Water Filter

 - BEST FOR WELL WATER: AquaHomeGroup 15-Stage Shower Filter With Vitamin C

 - BEST VITAMIN C FILTER: PureAction Vitamin C Shower Head Filter With Hose